BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 ![Server request](images/pp_request.png)

 #### Starting the CLI
-After successfully setting up a local host server, you need to open a new terminal, where the environment (either via conda or a python virtual environment) has to be activated.
+After successfully setting up a local host server, you need to open a **new terminal**, where the environment (either via conda or a python virtual environment) has to be activated.
 In the new terminal execute this command to start the command line interface:
 ```sh
 python CLI/main.py
 ```